CUB-Geomicrobiology/schedule/README.md

-# Introduction to Geomicrobiology (Fall 2017)
+# Introduction to Geomicrobiology (Fall 2017) - Schedule

 This is the schedule for the Fall 2017 **Introduction to Geomicrobiology** class.
 The class takes place MWF 10:00-10:50 in BESC 1B75.
+This document is available online at https://github.com/2017-Geomicrobiology/schedule.
 For details on the syllabus see https://github.com/2017-Geomicrobiology/syllabus.
 Details on readings and assignments will be filled in throughout the semester.
 All topic dates are subject to change.

  - [Topics](#topics)
  - [Readings](#readings)